 Yet here I am, under different circumstances, with an adjusted attitude and I do just fine!
 It's that dang mental preparation again, and surrender to a different way of being!
 All within the pilgrimage traveler's realm, isn't it?
 True pilgrims adapt instead of demand, don't they?

 Breakfast or el desayuno, is whenever one gets up, usually sometime before 10 a.m.
-And it is only a cup of coffee, most likely café con leche (expresso with milk) and tostada (toast).
+And it is only a cup of coffee, most likely café con leche (expresso with milk) and sometimes tostada (toast).
 A meager fare for a pilgrim!
 Especially if you are low-carb, protein junky like me!

 On the pilgrimage route, we ALWAYS stopped for a second café con leche and whatever food was available at the café bar.
-Once in awhile we were lucky enough to find something hot, but mostly it was more tostada or another pastry.
+Once in awhile we were lucky enough to find something hot, like tortilla, but mostly it was more tostada or another pastry.

-For my next Camino, I plan to try getting the largest meal before 2:00 p.m. when my body seems to need it the most and then fix a lighter meal at the albuergue in the evening.
+For my next Camino, I plan to try getting the largest meal before 2:00 p.m. when my body seems to need it the most and then fix a lighter meal at the albergue in the evening.
 We'll see how that goes!
 I will attempt to adjust my own Camino trip planning for this.

 Backpack food - As a general rule, you should always, always, always carry food in your pack.
 See my Top Camino trip planning tips, above.